 - Dan Wolgemuth.
 Dan started in corporate world before becoming the President of Youth for Christ in 2004.
 I served in his leadership cabinet for a number of years, and I refer to him as a 413(b) kind of guy… Acts 4:13b “…they recognized that they had been with Jesus.”
 He remains an encourager/example in many ways.

 Stevie Wonder (a genius) once wrote, “Music is a world within itself, with a language we all understand.”
-Besides Stevie, I really enjoy listening to Wayman Tisdale; Chicago; Michael W. Smith; Elton John; Israel Houghton; Earth, Wind & Fire; and Steven Curtis Chapman.
-My parents took me to all-night gospel sings when I was eleven, so Southern Gospel quartets also find their way on my playlist.
+Besides Stevie, I really enjoy listening to smooth jazz and artists like Wayman Tisdale; Chicago; Michael W. Smith; Elton John; Israel Houghton; Earth, Wind & Fire; and Steven Curtis Chapman.
+My parents took me to all-night gospel sings when I was eleven, so Southern Gospel quartets also sneak their way on my playlist.
 And my oldest daughter took me to Elton John – front row.
 Hence, the red glasses.
 I sang all night.

 I don’t have a “bucket list,” but if I did, travel would dominate.
 Hawaii, New England, Australia, the Holy Lands, and an Alaskan Cruise would be at the top of the list.
 I’m starting to make plans now to be in Atlanta in April of 2020 to both (1) see the NCAA Final Four, and (2) take in a practice round at Augusta National for The Masters.

 Reading and golf are two of my escapes.
-I finished 25 books last year, and have a list of 45 for 2016.
-I make “cliff notes” of my reading and share them with clients and friends.
+I finish a couple dozen books every year, and I make “cliff notes” of my reading and share them with clients and friends.
 As for the golf, I hit left-handed, so I hear “you should turn around and hit from the right side” often.
 Golf helps me practice self-control and choosing joy.
+And I never play alone.

 I make a point to attend the Willow Creek Leadership Summit simulcast each August for two days of leadership training.
 With Debbie’s growing business as a Young Living Essential Oils distributor, we’re starting to do some of these training opportunities together, which is a blast.
 And the oils are amazing – they’ve radically changed our home.